How to Choose Fruit Trees to Plant: Climate, Varieties & More

 Which types of fruit trees are self-fertile?

-Most pear trees are considered partially self-fertile, but perform best with a friend.
-Nearly all nut trees should be planted with a second tree for cross-pollination, with the exception of pecans – who are self-pollinated by the wind.
+Many pear trees are considered partially self-fertile, but perform best with a friend.
+Asian pears are the most self-fruitful.
+Nearly all nut trees should be planted with a second tree for cross-pollination, with the exception of pecans (self-pollinated by the wind) or an “all-in-one” almond tree.
 Elderberry, blueberries, cherries, and pineapple guava also like to have friends around for pollination.

 To avoid casting too much shade on the rest of your garden locate large trees carefully.
 If you live in the northern hemisphere, planting them on the north side of your yard will ensure they cast as little shade as possible, as the sun sinks lower on the southern horizon much of the year.
 This is called a “south-facing” orientation.
 Keeping smaller trees in the middle of a yard and larger ones closer to walls, fences, or other tall perimeter objects also accomplishes the same goal.